weynandk/info_threefold/README.md

 # info_threefold

 Welcome to the ThreeFold Ecosystem Wiki.
-Here is where you'll find all info on anything related to ThreeFold.
+Here is where you'll find all info on anything related to:

-Things like:
+- ThreeFold
-- The Token
+- The ThreeFold Grid
-- The Grid
+- The ThreeFold Token
 - 3Bot
-- ThreeFold Tech
+- ThreeFold Technology
-- And more.
+- And more

-If you have any input, would like to see additions, or a cool idea feel free to list an issue and we'll make sure to try and get it in there.
+If you have any input, would like to see additions, or a cool idea, feel free to list an issue [here](https://github.com/threefoldfoundation/info_threefold/issues), and we'll make sure to try and get it in there.

 If you need any support please visit [our website](https://www.threefold.io) and use the chat widget in the bottom right of your screen.
 Our team will answer your questions as soon as possible.

 Now go explore our wiki's.